IRS Form 8911 Instructions

 How long was the alternative fuel vehicle refueling property credit extended for?

 The recently passed Inflation Reduction Act extended this tax credit to 2032.
-Taxpayers may take a credit on any qualifying property placed into service before 2033.
+Eligible taxpayers may take a credit on any qualifying property placed into service before 2033.

 What is the maximum credit I can take for installing a refueling station at my home?